BIOS3010/Module-11-Genome-Assembly/01-Get_fastq_files.md

 Then run FastQC ([see Module 10](https://github.com/BIOS3010/Module-10-HTS/blob/main/00-Get_started.md#installing-and-using-software-on-a-linux-system)) and answer the following questions:

 NB!
-The forst two questions can be difficult to answer depending on what kind of Illumina fastq reads you investigated in Module 10.
+The first two questions can be difficult to answer depending on what kind of Illumina fastq reads you investigated in Module 10.
 If your reads all had Q=30 or not.
 ```diff
 !
 How is the quality of these sequencese compared to the Illumina sequences from Module 10?
 !
 Why is the quality of PacBio HiFi reads so high?